jetstream-cloud/js2docs/docs/faq/alloc.md

 ####My PI got a Jetstream2 supplement added to our existing allocation but we cannot access Exosphere or Horizon

 > When you get a supplement for a resource that you have not previously had, users on your allocation are not automatically enabled for it.
-To enable users for a new resource like Jetstream2, your PI, Co-PI, or resource managers may need to go to your [User Management page](https://allocations.access-ci.org/user_management){target=_blank} and select the appropriate allocation to manage.
+To enable users for a new resource like Jetstream2, your PI, Co-PI, or resource managers may need to go to their [Allocations Management page](https://allocations.access-ci.org){target=_blank} and select the appropriate allocation to manage.

 ####I have an Explore ACCESS allocation but need to move to a larger Discover or Accelerate allocation size.
 How do I do that and keep my allocation number (and VMs/volumes in my current allocation)?